aws-samples/aws-online-data-migration-workshop/module4/README.md

 8. Click **Add**

-Now you have a server and an SFTP user, go ahead and try logging in:
+Now that you have a SFTP server and an SFTP user, you can try logging in:

 1. Run the following command substituting your username (from Step 4) and endpoint (from Step 3)